 I did some research and found that coffee grounds and coffee are a great source of nitrogen for soil.
 Nitrogen is important for houseplants because it helps them produce more leaves & stronger stems.
 Coffee is also contains calcium and magnesium which are also great for houseplants.

 BOOM!
-Coffee can be used as an all natural fertilizer!
+Drip coffee can be used as an all natural fertilizer!

-So, do you just pour the coffee directly into your houseplants?
+So, you may be asking, do you just pour the coffee directly into your houseplants?

 I water my plants with diluted coffee about once every 2 weeks and they all seem very happy when I do!
 My Fiddle Leaf Fig has been growing lush new leaves like crazy since I started the coffee watering regiment.